-Along those same lines, some of us are not necessarily comfortable with people running up to us in Walmart, boldly laying hands on top of our heads, and loudly praying for the whole store to witness.
-I would caution not to ever do this, and instead, realize that most people will find this situation highly uncomfortable.
-Not to mention, if these people are shopping at all during a difficult season of life, it’s probably a treat, and undoubtedly their time is limited before they need to return to their current reality.
+Along this train of thought, some of us are not comfortable with people running up to us in Walmart, boldly laying hands on top of our heads, and loudly praying for the whole store to witness.
+I would caution not to ever do this, and instead, realize that most people will find this situation highly uncomfortable and invasive.
+Not to mention, if these people are shopping at all during a difficult season of life, it’s probably a treat, and undoubtedly their time is limited before they need to return to their current dire reality.

 Cards with words are nice.
 Cards with words and money are helpful.
 I realize not everyone can give but families are strapped during difficult times – especially when the primary breadwinner is involved.
 I still have every card given to me during Jason’s illness and my pregnancy with Luke.
 In those chaotic moments, the words meant very little, but now, as I go back and reread them, they are precious memories of how much we were cared for and loved during those years of hardship.